zenaton/rfcs/node-syntax-v2.md

 ## Reacting to events from a 3rd Party Service

-Events usually comes from 3rd party through webhooks.
-Zenaton handle those webhooks and transform them into events that user can use without worrying to manage a server to receive webhooks.
+Events usually comes from 3rd parties through webhooks.
+Zenaton handles those webhooks and transforms them into events that a user can use without worrying to manage a server to receive webhooks.

 ```javascript
 await this.onEvent("service:eventName", func);
 ```

-Note: if user has connected Zenaton to more than 1 service, he should provided a serviceId
+Note: if a user has connected Zenaton to more than 1 service, he should provided a serviceId

-If user wants to listen event only with specific data:
+If user wants to react to an event only if this event comes with specific data:

 ```javascript
 await this.onEvent([eventName, eventDataFilter], func);